encse/rubik-dos/README.md

 You need to exit the IDE and run the .exe from the BIN directory.

-Whatever is in the src directory, it doesn't reflect the author's view of professional software development.
-It's more like a desperate junior's effort of writing something moderately complicated.
+**Whatever** is in the src directory , it doesn't reflect the author's view of professional software development.
+It's more like a junior's desperate effort of creating something moderately complicated.

 Hey, all of us had to start somewhere...

-Copyright: I know, I know... but how on Earth am I supposed to find the Borland C++ compiler 10 years from now, and the same for Norton Commander...
+**Copyright** I know that I shouldn't... but the whole devenv is checked in next to the source code.
+How on Earth am I supposed to find the Borland C++ compiler 10 years from now, and the same for Norton Commander...